Last year we gazed into our crystal balls and predicted the importance of analytics, agility, and humanity for marketing in 2021.

 Perhaps you’ve noticed by now that this blog is being divided into short, digestible sentences that are clearly separated.

-The reason for this is that one of the key trends growing stronger is consumable content.
+The reason for this is that one of the key marketing trends growing stronger is consumable content.

 Consumable content is a steady stream of very short information bursts that your buyers can continuously ‘snack on’.